 If the actual income of the assessee is lower than the income calculated under the Presumptive Scheme, in that case, the assessee can claim such lower income which is actual, provided the assessee mandatorily maintains his books of accounts as specified under section 44AA and get the books audited under section 44AB.

 If the actual income of the assessee is higher than the income calculated under the Presumptive Scheme, then the assessee can declare such higher income at his own discretion.

 However, if the expense is incurred by the way of a demand draft or a cheque beyond the limit of ₹ 35,000 can be claimed as deduction.

 It should be noted that this limit of ₹ 35,000 is applicable to individuals availing the services.
 The assessee operating the business cannot claim deduction for expenses in cash beyond the limit of ₹ 20,000.

-As rightly said, your worst enemy can be your best friend, the scheme of presumptive tax is a sorted form of complex provisions.
+The presumptive tax is a sorted form of complex provisions.
 Section 44AE provides the simpler and easier ways of calculating income arising from the business of plying, hiring and leasing goods carriages and also provides relief form maintenance of books of accounts and getting it audited.